Kodak DCS 100

 The prototype system was tested extensively in 1987 and 1988 by AP photographers and in studies comparing its performance to film systems.
 There was enough enthusiasm for the system to undertake a commercial version.
-An early version was shown at photokina in 1990 and the product was launched in May 1991.
+An early version was shown at Photokina in 1990 and the product was launched in May 1991.

-The DCS 100 retained many of the characteristics of the prototype, including a separate shoulder carried Digital Storage Unit (DSU) to store and to visualize the images, and to house the batteries.
-The DSU contained a 200 megabyte hard disk drive that could store up to 156 images without compression, or up to 600 images using a JPEG compatible compression board that was offered later as an optional extra.
+The DCS retained many of the characteristics of the prototype, including a separate shoulder carried Digital Storage Unit (DSU) to store and to visualize the images, and to house the batteries.
+The DSU contained a 3.5" 200 megabyte SCSI hard disk drive that could store up to 156 images without compression, or up to 600 images using a JPEG compatible compression board that was offered later as an optional extra.
+It connects to a computer via an external SCSI interface.
+It appears as a non-disk SCSI device, and can be accessed by a TWAIN-based plugin for Photoshop 3.
 An external keyboard allowed entry of captions and other image information.

 The Kodak Professional Digital Camera System was available with two different digital format backs.
 The DC3 color back used a custom color filter array layout.
 The DM3 monochrome back had no color filter array.
 A few DM3 backs were manufactured without IR filters.

-Internally, It has a 3.5" SCSI hard drive.
-It connects to a computer via an external SCSI interface.
-It appears as a non-disk SCSI device, and can be accessed by a TWAIN-based plugin for Photoshop 3.

-There were many models of the DCS 100 with different buffers, monochrome, color, transmission versions with keyboard and modem.
+There were many models of the DCS with different buffers, monochrome, color, transmission versions with keyboard and modem.

 The system was marketed at a retail price of $20000.
 A total of 987 units were sold.